Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Keystone Financial Group

-The No.1 firm on our list and headquartered in Lexington, Keystone Financial Group manages hundreds of millions in assets, mostly on a discretionary basis.
-Its three other offices are in Somerset, Leitchfield and Mt.
+Keystone Financial Group manages, which manages over $1 billion in client assets, is the No. 1 firm on our list of the top financial advisors in Lexington.
+The firm has several other offices throughout Kentucky, in Louisville, Somerset, Ashland, Leitchfield and Mt.
 Sterling.
-The Lexington office has multiple financial advisors, including two accredited asset management specialists (AAMSs) and two certified financial planners (CFPs).
+The Lexington office has multiple financial advisors, accredited asset management specialists (AAMSs) and certified financial planners (CFPs).

 Keystone Financial Group Background